 Hair loss is a condition suffered by a large percentage of men due to inevitable genetic predisposition.
 If you are experiencing male pattern baldness, there are many treatment options available to help you slow down the progression of hair loss and promote new hair growth.

 An effective method used to prevent hair loss is reducing the influence of DHT in hair follicles.
 In order to minimise the impact of DHT without causing a hormone imbalance, the production and/or binding function of DHT must therefore be blocked.

-Do you have more questions or are you suffering from hair loss issues ?
-Then feel free to to contact our friendly team that will answer all your queries.
-Furthermore they can also offer a free and non binding hair analysis.
+Do you have any questions or are you suffering from hair loss issues?
+Then feel free to to contact our friendly team who will answer all your queries.
+Furthermore, they can also offer a free and non-binding hair analysis.